mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 </Fade>
 ```

-For more details, checkout [this issue](https://github.com/mui-org/material-ui/issues/27154)
+For more details, checkout [this issue](https://github.com/mui-org/material-ui/issues/27154) on GitHub.